 Eastside is committed to safeguarding and promoting the welfare and rights of all children and young people.
-Our aim is to create and maintain the safest possible environments in which pupils can learn and to take every reasonable step to ensure that children and young people are protected from harm.
+Our aim is to create and maintain the safest possible environments in which our participants can learn and to take every reasonable step to ensure that children and young people are protected from harm.
 We recognise the unique status of children and young people and seek to ensure that they are respectfully treated as individuals.

 Philosophy:

 As safeguarding is a priority throughout the organisation, Eastside has a coordinated approach to child protection and works in close collaboration with schools and other agencies including Social Services, the Independent Safeguarding Authority (ISA) and the Police.
-All of Eastside’s employees and volunteers accept that the welfare of the child is paramount and recognise that safeguarding children and young people is a shared responsibility, and ensures that safeguarding training is a central part of the induction for employees, volunteers and trustees, along with awareness of Eastside’s suite of policies and procedures.
+All of Eastside’s employees and volunteers accept that the welfare of the child is paramount and recognise that safeguarding children and young people is a shared responsibility.
+Eastside ensures that safeguarding training is a central part of the induction for employees, volunteers and trustees, along with awareness of Eastside’s suite of policies and procedures.

 Eastside’s employees and volunteers have a professional and legal responsibility to:

-• adhere to this Safeguarding Policy
+- adhere to this Safeguarding Policy.

-• promote safeguarding to all ensure that children feel safe at all times
+- ensure that children feel safe at all times.

-• prevent the abuse of, promote the welfare of and protect from harm, all the people with whom they work
+- prevent the abuse of, promote the welfare of and protect from harm, all the people with whom they work regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual identity, location, political or immigration status.

-• value, listen to and respect the children and young people participating in any Eastside project or activity
+- value, listen to and respect the children and young people participating in any Eastside project or activity.

-• be alert to the potential of young abusers and challenge bullying in any form
+- be alert to the potential of young abusers and challenge bullying in any form.

-• take all allegations of abuse seriously and know how to respond to a child or adult’s disclosure of abuse and
+- take all allegations of abuse seriously and know how to respond to a child or adult’s disclosure of abuse and know what to do with the information.

-• to ‘whistle blow’ if they become aware of an abusive situation within the work setting
+- to ‘whistle blow’ if they become aware of an abusive situation within the work setting.

-• adopt this policy and adhere to Eastside’s associated policies and procedures
+- adopt this policy and adhere to Eastside’s associated policies and procedures.

 Eastside has a professional and legal responsibility to:

-• recruit all employees and volunteers safely by ensuring that all the necessary/appropriate checks are made as
+- recruit all employees and volunteers safely by ensuring that all the necessary/appropriate checks are made as set out in the Safer Recruitment statement below.

-• provide effective management of staff and volunteers through induction, supervision, support and training
+- provide effective management of staff and volunteers through induction, supervision, support and training.

-• appoint a designated person who will take specific responsibility for Safeguarding and Child Protection and
+- appoint a designated person who will take specific responsibility for Safeguarding and Child Protection and act as the main point of contact for parents, children and outside agencies.

-• appoint a designated Safeguarding trustee to take responsibility to audit and monitor safeguarding policies,
+- appoint a designated Safeguarding trustee to take responsibility to audit and monitor safeguarding policies, procedures and recordkeeping who ensures the Board is informed of when this has happened and action that must be taken in response to this monitoring.

-• review the effectiveness of this policy annually and ensure that it is endorsed by the Board of Trustees
+- review the effectiveness of this policy annually and ensure that it is endorsed by the Board of Trustees.

-• create risk assessments
+- create risk assessments.

-• seek parental consent
+- seek parental consent.

-• provide emergency information
+- provide emergency information.

-• provide first aid by a qualified first aider on site
+- provide first aid by a qualified first aider on site.

-• report accidents on site
+- report accidents on site.

-• adhere to legal child-to-adult ratios and ensure appropriate supervision
+- adhere to legal child-to-adult ratios and ensure appropriate supervision.

 Roles and responsibilities: